IronRiders/Constitution/Club Constitution.md

  - Requires Student Leadership to track students who drop out during the school year, and once a month have an agenda item to discuss reasons for drop out and/or reasons why members have been retained.

- - Requires Iron Riders Leadership to maintain the Black Lives Matter (BLM) statement on the front page of the website in some form until the leadership decides racism is no longer a prevalent issue for the Iron Riders community.
+ - Requires Iron Riders Leadership to maintain a Black Lives Matter (BLM) statement on the Iron Riders website.
-   - This can be a full page post, or as simple as a banner that says “Black Lives Matter, read more” and links to a different page.
-   - The recommendation stands that the full page post stays up for the duration of the BLM protests in our community.

  - Requires that feminine hygiene products be made accessible in the pit during meetings and at competitions.

  - Requires the Iron Riders to be able to accommodate all students equitably to the best of their abilities.

  ## Section 3
 This Bylaw shall be voted on by the rules stated in Article 10 Amendment 1 of the Iron Riders Constitution and will be passed by a simple majority open ballot.
 It will be ratified by approval of a Coach.
-Quorum was set at 7, 8 votes were cast.

-Passed 7 yes, 0 no, 1 abstain but endorsed.
+Quorum for second was set at 7, 7 votes were cast, bylaw passed 7 yes, 0 no, 0 abstain.

 Signatures